cyrilou242/db_tutorial/_parts/part1.md

 date: 2017-08-30
 ---

-As a web developer, I use relational databases every day at my job, but they're a black box to me.
+As a data engineer, I use relational databases every day at my job, but they're a black box to me.
 Some questions I have:
 - What format is data saved in? (in memory and on disk)
 - When does it move from memory to disk?
 - Why can there only be one primary key per table?